Preceptor Role Guidelines

 A nursing preceptor takes on many roles, including that of a coach, teacher, facilitator, resource person, and evaluator.

-Prior to Beginning Clinical Rotation:
+Prior to the Beginning of the Clinical Rotation:

-- Review the learning plan with her/him
+- Review the learning plan, clinical portfolio, and practicum competencies with the student

-During Clinical Rotation:
+During the Clinical Rotation:

 After Completion of Clinical Rotation: